William Edward James was born on 21st December 1887 at Chelmsford.

 At the time of the 1911 census William Edward James, Police Constable, was lodging at Devon Villa, 118, Railway Street, Hertford with the Neeve family.

-William married Isabel King during the third quarter of 1912 at Billericay and they later had a son, William T. born in 1927 at Hitchin.
+William married Isabel King on the 23rd August 1912 at St Giles Church, Mountnessing and they later had a son, William T. born in 1927 at Hitchin.
 Almost certainly because he had married William was transferred on the 10th September 1912 to A Division to a station where there was suitable accommodation for a married man.

 General Order 118 of 21/07/1915 is a list of 96 officers which included the Chief Constable, 43 Constables who were Army reservists who were recalled and 50 Constables and 2 Sergeants who volunteered for military service.
 William is shown as PC 271 James W.E.
 A Division recalled to 47th Company, Royal Garrison Artillery on 4th August 1914.